 DVDs OF THE CONS ARE AVAILABLE!

-From one of our happy customers, Mark D. from upstate New York:
+Testimonials from a few of our happy customers: Mark D. from upstate New York writes:

 "This is gold...a panel w/ Cliff Robertson, Anne Francis, Johnathan Harris?
 That's like asking, "If you had a "dream" dinner party, who would you invite?"
 These folks are on my list!